San Sebastiano Triptych

-The San Sebastiano Triptych is a 1464–1470 tempera on panel altarpiece by Giovanni Bellini and others.
+The San Sebastiano Triptych is a 1464–1470 tempera-on-panel altarpiece by the Italian Renaissance artist Giovanni Bellini and others.
 Its central panel of saint Sebastian measures 127 by 48 cm, its lunette of God the Father and the Annunciation 59 by 170 cm and its side panels of John the Baptist and Antony the Great 103 by 45 cm.
 It is now in the Gallerie dell'Accademia in Venice.